About

 The wine regions of tasmania

-Northern Tasmania produces the most wine on the Apple Isle, accounting for more than half the state’s output.
-And according to James, it has “terroir and climate as diverse as southern Victoria, ripening every variety from chardonnay and pinot noir to shiraz and cabernet sauvignon”.
+Northern Tasmania accounts for more than half the state’s output, and according to James, has “terroir and climate as diverse as southern Victoria, ripening every variety from chardonnay and pinot noir to shiraz and cabernet sauvignon”.

-This subregion is responsible for the largest part of Tasmania’s wine production, and it has a more temperate climate than other areas of the state.
+This subregion is responsible for the largest part of Tasmania’s wine production, with a more temperate climate than other areas of the state.
 While it still produces Tassie classics such as sparkling and pinot noir, its combination of warmer weather and clay-limestone soils means intensely coloured and flavoured reds are also possible.

 Not far from the Tamar Valley is the Pipers River subregion, an area described by James as “undulating, forested and green for much of the year”.
-It makes about half as much wine as the Tamar Valley, and its soils are different, too – red volcanic rather than gravelly material.
-Add to that a cool, Champagne-like climate, and this is a particularly good place for fine fizz.
+It makes about half as much wine as the Tamar Valley, and its soils are different, too – red volcanic rather than gravelly.
+Add to that a cool, Champagne-like climate, and this is a particularly good place for fizz.

-With the base of Tasmania pointing towards Antarctica, the south is home to the coldest winemaking territory in Australia, and its combined areas make up only around a fifth of the total wine production in the state.
-It’s a good place to investigate for ultra-limited releases.
+With the base of Tasmania pointing towards Antarctica, the south is home to the coldest winemaking territory in Australia, and its combined areas make up only around a fifth of the total wine production in the state, producing some coveted limited releases.

-Home to one of Tasmania’s first vineyards, Moorilla Estate, which is on-site of one of its most famous attractions, MONA, the Derwent Valley offers a diverse range of experiences just north of Hobart.
-The soils are sandstone and schist, and you can expect elegant, mineral-flecked pinot noir, sparkling and riesling from its top producers.
+Home to one of Tasmania’s first vineyards (Moorilla Estate), which is on-site of one of its most famous attractions (MONA), the Derwent Valley offers a range of experiences just north of Hobart.
+Expect elegant pinot noir, sparkling and riesling from its top producers.

-Right near the Hobart Airport, the Coal River Valley is an interesting one in that it’s much drier than other parts of the state.
-Add to that sandy soils, and it’s a great environment for aromatic varieties, particularly later ripening types.
+Right near the Hobart Airport, the Coal River Valley is interesting in that it’s much drier than other parts of the state.
+Add to that sandy soils, and it’s a great environment for aromatic varieties, particularly later-ripening types.
 As well as the classics, cabernet sauvignon does well here.

 For stunning countryside and inviting farm gates, visit the Huon Valley and areas surrounding the D’Entrecasteaux Channel.
 This subregion is the southernmost in the south, and super-low yields of character-filled wines reflect the location.